derekevans/xarray_dask_example/README.md

 ## Install

-To install the environment for this repo, you first need to have Docker Desktop installed.
+To install the environment for this repo, you first need to have Docker Desktop and make installed.
 Once installed:

 ```sh
 git clone https://github.com/derekevans/xarray_dask_example